 They are paying $870 a month for rent, which the real estate aficionados will notice that it’s literally a single hair over the 1% rule (the rule of thumb is that for a property to cash flow, the monthly rent should be 1% of the purchase price.
 There are many more factors, but this is an easy back of the envelope calculation to evaluate or eliminate properties) But, since we are in a mother-in-law suite and technically not a multifamily property, there is only one water and one electric meter, so we are covering all the utilities.
 With that being said, this past month, in the dead of summer and 100º heat, the combined utilities was a whopping $200.

 This is how the math breaks down:

 Expenses: $581 mortgage (principal, interest, taxes, & insurance) + $200 utility bill (for both ourselves and the tenants) + $87 for maintenance (rule of thumb is save 10% of rent for maintenance issues) = $868 total.

 $868 – $870 = $2 net.

 I have to remind myself that we are on the path to financial independence and have to show unparalleled restraint to not blow that 2 bucks a month in one place.
-If I save it up for the year, I can pay for 3 months of basic Netflix.
+If we save it up for the year, we can splurge for 3 months of basic Netflix.